mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/de/MAMP-PRO-Mac/Sprachen/PHP/index.md

 *  **Standardversion**
    Wählen Sie die PHP-Version aus, die Sie als Standard verwenden möchten.
 Diese Version wird  dann für alle Hosts              verwendet, solange Sie sich in der Betriebsart Modul (siehe folgenden Abschnitt) befinden.

+   *  **Make this version also available on the command line** Your command line will now automatically point to the version of php in your MAMP PRO.

 ---

 *  **Betriebsart**